openiod/openiod-connect-pull-v1-process-v2j/README.md

 ## Dependencies
 Nodejs
 ## Application
-This module is used as a executor of process which act like a stand-alone service.
+This module executes a process as a stand-alone service.
+Depending on the configuration it will run once or in a continues mode.

 The structure of the application directory tree looks like this: